 There are few if any statistics available on eye injuries occurring at firing ranges, but I suspect it’s due to the safety precautions already in place at legitimate ranges.
-There are, however, myriad studies of eye injuries in the workplace.
+There are, however, multiple studies of eye injuries in the workplace.
 In every workplace eye injury, the injuries occurred due to a lack of proper eye protection; or, improperly worn eye protection.

 When it comes to protective eyewear especially when shooting a firearm, it should be a no-brainer; but unfortunately, it isn’t.
-People may be put off at the cost of high quality safety glasses versus dime store sunglasses; or how they look wearing them, or even that they’re not cowboy natural.
+People may be put off at the cost of high-quality safety glasses versus dime store sunglasses; or how they look wearing them, or even that they’re not “cowboy natural.”

 Scenario I: A sudden gust of wind blows a grain or two of dirt in your eye, but somehow it feels more like a boulder or two than dirt, right?
 And it hurts like the devil.
 Depending on the circumstances, you might be able to quickly rub or wash the foreign objects out of your eye.
 Worst case scenario is that in the process of trying to rub it out, you scratch your cornea and need a trip to the doctor and get to wear a pirate’s patch for a week while it heals.
 Aargh, Matey!

 Scenario II: You’re out shooting your gun in the woods or out in the desert without proper eye protection.
-Whether that means with no eyewear whatsoever or wearing everyday sunglasses, in the process of firing your gun, something goes terribly wrong and you end up with pieces of hot metal blasted into your face, but particularly your eye(s).
+Whether that means with no eyewear whatsoever or wearing everyday sunglasses, in the process of firing your gun, something goes terribly wrong, and you end up with pieces of hot metal blasted into your face, but particularly your eye(s).
 Without proper eye protection, the likely scenario is that you may lose sight in one or both of your eyes.
 The worst case scenario is that you lose an eye and have to wear a patch for life.
 The worst worse case scenario is that you lose both eyes and get a white cane and a canine companion for life.

-Both of the above scenarios are not science fiction and they do happen; and, unfortunately, quite frequently.
+Both of the above scenarios are not science fiction, and they do happen; and, unfortunately, quite frequently.
 In each case, safety glasses could have prevented both scenarios.

 Clear lenses are for general eye protection, indoor ranges or poor lighting.
-They’re also a safety lens often used for hand loading and they have no color contrast.
-When you add tints, you really can enhance your shooting performance depending on the environment in which you’re shooting.
+They’re also a safety lens often used for hand loading, and they have no color contrast.
+When you add tints, you actually can enhance your shooting performance depending on the environment in which you’re shooting.
 No time of the day has the same lighting conditions, nor is shooting outdoors remotely the same as shooting indoors.
-Your targets may change from one shooting session or environment to the next; weather will change, and each and every environmental change can and will affect your shooting.
+Your targets may change from one shooting session or environment to the next; weather will change, and each and every environmental change can and will affect your shot.
 By employing various tints suitable to each occasion, your shooting accuracy can improve immensely.